heinwessels/Factorio-FluidicPower/README.md

 - **Power Switch:** This is what it says, allows or stops the flow of power.
 It needs to be built inline between power poles.
 This switch acts as a pump, which means it also acts as a `one-way` valve, and is `on` by default.
 The network `overlay` will show a connection regardless of if the switch is `on` or `off`.
 Unfortunately, the switch won't visually disconnect as it does in vanilla, but the sparks do move.

 - **Energy Sensor:** This is a little sensor that measures the power level of a power pole - or more accurately - the amount of energy currently in the pole.
-It needs to be placed adjacent to a power pole to connect.
 This entity also has another useful feature, it has a `Flush` button to clean all the connected power poles of any power (be careful).
+It needs to be placed directly adjacent to a power pole.

 ---